lusis/lubot/var_nginx/content/html/docs/plugins.md

 Plugin routing uses the following flow (using the above plugin as an example)

 - match msg text (without the botname prefix) against the regex for each active plugin (this needs instrumenting)
-- makes an internal http api request to `/_private/api/plugins/run/<plugin.id>` passing in the message data
+- makes an internal http api request (over unix domain socket) to `/_private/api/plugins/run/<plugin.id>` passing in the message data

 Once the api request takes over, the following happens: